 - Are immutable data structures

-- Have a helpful docstring based on the type and field names
+- Generate a basic docstring using the type and field names

-- Provide a helpful string representation that prints the tuple content in a
+- Provide a helpful string representation that displays the tuple content in a

 name=value